-A lot has happened here since back in 1948, when Harry Truman rode these 36 miles from Springfield to Bolivar and back in his private railroad car, tuning up for the famous “whistlestop” campaign that would get him re-elected President that November.
+A lot has happened here since back in 1948, when Harry Truman rode the 35 miles from Springfield to Bolivar and back in his private railroad car, warming up for his famous “Whistlestop" campaign that would get him re-elected as President that November.
 The tracks are gone now, the old stations have been torn down, and the wail of the steam whistle has been replaced by silence and bird songs.

 P.O.
 Box 50733

 Lori Tack, Program Coordinator - email@example.com

 Mary Kromrey, Development & Civic Engagement - firstname.lastname@example.org

 John Montgomery, Frisco Highline Trail Manager - email@example.com